heaslis3-dcu/mycodingmojo.github.io/README.md

 # mycodingmojo.github.io
-This is my github pages website
+This is a work in progress basic website